I purchased my first power tool – a baby miter saw with a 7" blade – six years ago and never looked back.

 Beyond general craftiness, becoming a handyman or handywoman requires a bigger investment of your time but also offers a bigger sense of accomplishment.

 I provide traditional blog posts in conjunction with video tutorials containing tips and tricks of the trade.
 Think of yourself as an apprentice in my workshop, and I'm just guiding you along in the process.
 I don't consider myself a DIY expert by any means, so in some ways we'll be learning together.

 Before you know it you'll be ripping out trim and watching your husband's head spin, all while giving him a reassuring pat on the back 😀

 A bit about me...

-Enter Top Shelf DIY, which combines my love of cocktails with my love of power tools.
+This blog combines my love of cocktails with my love of power tools.